Things to do in and around Vauxhall, Kennington & the Oval

 St John the Divine in Vassall Road SW9, is "the most magnificent church in South London" according to Sir John Betjeman.

 St Mary's Greek Cathedral, 305 Camberwell New Road, is a little-known South London jewel with a splendid Byzantine interior.

-London Duck Tours used to use amphibious vehicles to give their guests a run round Westminster before the excitement of splashing into the Thames at Lacks Dock (just north of the MI6 building, itself just north of Vauxhall Bridge) for a sail down to Westminster Bridge and back.
+London Duck Tours offered amphibious vehicle tours beginning with a drive round Westminster before the excitement of splashing into the Thames at Lacks Dock (just north of the MI6 building, itself just north of Vauxhall Bridge) for a sail down to Westminster Bridge and back.
 The tours departed from the back of the Marriott Hotel, on Westminster Bridge, and places could be booked on 7928 3132.
 However, the service is currently suspended because the slipway is being used to build a new super-sewer under the Thames.

 The London City Singers are a small capella music group for women which meets and practices in London near St Paul's Cathedral.
 They would love to welcome anyone who has a passion for singing or would like to try it out.

 The Bonnington Centre in Bonnington Square, just off Vauxhall Cross, offers a vegetarian cafe and wide range of activities - from tango to yoga!

 Local residents interested in photography might like to join the Camera Club at 16 Bowden Street, just behind Kennington Cross.
 The club is in attractive renovated premises which offer a superb range of facilities, including a digital suite for manipulating and printing digital images, as well as a studio and darkroom for more traditional photo technology.
 Lambeth residents get a one-third discount on the normal annual fee.